cybozu/neco-containers/maintenance.md

       $ go mod tidy
       ```
 3. Modify the code to match the new CRDs if CRDs are changed.
+   - The code which depended on the CRDs are in the [hook](https://github.com/cybozu/neco-containers/tree/master/admission/hooks) directory.
+   - And let's use `Unstructured` instead of use golang library.
+Take a look at [this PR](https://github.com/cybozu/neco-containers/pull/339/files).
 4. Generate code and manifests.
    ```bash
    $ cd $GOPATH/src/github.com/cybozu/neco-containers/admission